-Diagnosis is suspected clinically and can be confirmed by direct laryngoscopy, which reveals purulent secretions and inflammation in the subglottic area with a shaggy, purulent membrane or by lateral neck x-ray, which reveals subglottic narrowing that may be irregular as opposed to the symmetric tapering typical of croup.
+Diagnosis of bacterial tracheitis is suspected clinically and can be confirmed by direct laryngoscopy, which reveals purulent secretions and inflammation in the subglottic area with a shaggy, purulent membrane, or by lateral neck x-ray, which reveals subglottic narrowing that may be irregular as opposed to the symmetric tapering typical of croup.
 Direct laryngoscopy should be done in controlled circumstances where an artificial airway can be rapidly established if necessary.

-Treatment in severe cases is the same as that of epiglottitis (see Epiglottitis); whenever possible, endotracheal intubation should be done in controlled circumstances by a clinician skilled in managing a pediatric airway (see Endotracheal tubes).

-Initial antibiotics should cover S. aureus, including methicillin-resistant S. aureus (MRSA), and streptococcal species; cefuroxime or an equivalent IV preparation may be appropriate empirically unless methicillin-resistant staphylococcus is prevalent in the community, in which case vancomycin should be used.
+Initial antibiotics should cover S. aureus, including methicillin-resistant S. aureus (MRSA), and streptococcal species; IV vancomycin and ceftriaxone may be appropriate empirically.
+Ceftaroline, as monotherapy, is a reasonable alternative to this combination regimen.
 Therapy for critically ill children should be guided by a consultant knowledgeable in local susceptibility patterns.
 Once definitive microbial diagnosis is made, coverage is narrowed and continued for ≥ 10 days.